syncfusion-content/wpf-docs/wpf/Range-Selector/Label-Customization.md

 ### Round

-When the value of [`RangePadding`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.SfDateTimeRangeNavigator.html#Syncfusion_UI_Xaml_Charts_SfDateTimeRangeNavigator_RangePadding) property is Round, axis range will be rounded to the nearest possible value by the interval.
+When the value of [`RangePadding`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.SfDateTimeRangeNavigator.html#Syncfusion_UI_Xaml_Charts_SfDateTimeRangeNavigator_RangePadding) property is Round, range will be rounded to the nearest possible value by the interval.

 {% tabs %}